Skip to main content

 Placements

-• Placement targeting happens at creative assignment - Different creatives can be assigned to different placements
+• Creative assignment - Different creatives can be assigned to targetable placements

-• Omitting placement targeting - Creatives without placement_ids run on all placements in the package
+• Omitting placement targeting - Creatives without placement_refs or legacy placement_ids run on all buyer-targetable placements in the package, and the seller still controls included-only delivery composition

-• Reuse registered IDs when available - If the publisher declares canonical placements in adagents.json, product placements SHOULD reuse those placement_id values
+• Use registered IDs when available - If the publisher declares canonical placements in adagents.json, product placements SHOULD use the catalog ID as placement_id

-• Preserve registry semantics - When a product reuses a registered placement_id, it is referring to that same placement.
-The product may narrow format_ids or add operational detail, but it should not change the placement’s meaning incompatibly
+• Preserve registry semantics - When a product references a registered placement, it is referring to that same placement.
+The product may narrow format_ids or format_options, or add operational detail, but it should not change the placement’s meaning incompatibly

 • Tags stay useful at product level - Product placements can carry tags for grouping and should align with registry tags when the placement comes from the publisher registry